rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/triggering-aws-ecs-deployments-via-github-codepipeline-and-ecr.md

     - appspec-production.yaml
 ```

-There's a lot happening in here, but it can be summarised as follows:
+There’s a lot happening in here, but it can be summarised as follows:

-- Set up some environment variables used by CodeClimate (which we're using here for code coverage reporting)
+- Set up some environment variables used by CodeClimate (which we’re using here for code coverage reporting)
-- Authenticate with ECR and Docker Hub (we'll use both to pull and push Docker images)
+- Authenticate with ECR and Docker Hub (we’ll use both to pull and push Docker images)
-- Run the Docker daemon which we'll use the build the images
+- Run the Docker daemon which we’ll use the build the images
 - Create the `.env` file by copying the example
 - Use Docker Compose to build the Docker images based on our AWS-specific compose file
 - Run the test suite via a script we have in the application repository
-- Get some artefact files from S3 (where we've uploaded them beforehand)
+- Get some artefact files from S3 (where we’ve uploaded them beforehand)
 - Tag and push the "web" Docker image (the one that contains our app) to ECR
 - Build an `imageDetail.json` file which will be used by CodeDeploy to deploy the app
 - Get any screenshots output by RSpec due to failing tests and make them available for viewing more easily

-Most of this shouldn't be a surprise.
-Let's take a look at the artefact files we pull from S3.
+Most of this shouldn’t be a surprise.
+Let’s take a look at the artefact files we pull from S3.
 Firstly, the `appspec.yaml` file:

 ```yaml
 version: 0.0